YunoHost/doc/backup.md

 chmod +x /etc/cron.weekly/backup-wordpress
 ```

-Be careful what you backup exactly and when : you don't want to end up with your whole disk space saturated because you backuped 30 Go of data every day.
+Be careful what you backup exactly and when : you don't want to end up with your whole disk space saturated because you backuped 30 GB of data every day.

 #### Backing your server on a remote server